3D Printing

 The use of photopolymers for advanced drug delivery

 3D printing in medicine is able to produce results with a high resolution and customisation.
-It opens the door to deliver advanced drug delivery devices through customization instead of mass production.
+It opens the door to delivering advanced drug delivery devices through customization instead of mass production.
 As a result, the term “personalised medicine (PM)” has gained traction in recent years.

 The use of photopolymers for medical devices

-3D printing enables companies to make changes to current designs without setting up expensive tools or equipment.
+3D printing in healthcare enables companies to make changes to current designs without setting up expensive tools or equipment.
 As a result, companies are able to produce drug dosages with complex geometries and compositions, as well as oral delivery systems or drug delivery devices.

 Implants and prosthetics